Sanway-Byfleet Flood Alleviation Scheme

 • to request your personal data in portable, machine-readable format; and

-• to withdraw your consent to our processing of their personal data.
+• to withdraw your consent to our processing of your personal data.

 If you wish to contact us to with a request relating to personal information we hold about you, please contact us using the contact details set out below including your name and contact details.
 We may need to verify your identity before providing you with your personal information.